Overview

 • hernias (weakness in the surrounding muscle)

-• not being able to empty the bladder completely (urinary retention), which requires a temporary catheter (a flexible tube used to empty the bladder and collect urine in a drainage bag)
+• not being able to empty the bladder completely (urinary retention), which requires a temporary catheter (a tube to empty pee into a bag)

 • bloated bowels (ileus)